WomensLaw serves and supports all survivors, no matter their sex or gender.

 Requirement 1: You are or have been the victim of a "severe form of trafficking"

-Human traffickers recruit or kidnap their victims to provide sex or labor whether the victims want to or not, known as sex trafficking and labor trafficking.
+Human traffickers recruit, transport, hold, or kidnap their victims and force or trick them into providing sex or labor, known as sex trafficking and labor trafficking.
 These are the two “severe forms” of trafficking recognized by the government.

-Sex trafficking includes forcing people to participate in creating pornography, selling or buying women as mail-order brides, or forcing women or men to be prostitutes by providing sex in exchange for money or other valuable things.
-This can take place in many locations, including brothels, massage parlors, and family homes; for instance, a trafficker may force his spouse to prostitute herself to his friends.
+Sex trafficking involves the exchange of a sex act for anything of value.
+If the person providing the sex act is under 18 years old, this will be a severe form of human trafficking by itself.
+If the person is 18 or older, it becomes a severe form of trafficking only when the trafficker uses force, fraud, or coercion.
+Examples of severe forms of sex trafficking include forcing people to participate in creating pornography, selling or buying women as mail-order brides, or forcing a person to be a prostitute by providing sex in exchange for money or other valuable things.
+This can take place in many locations, including brothels, massage parlors, workplaces, and family homes; for instance, a trafficker may force his spouse to prostitute herself to his friends.

 To understand how the government decides if you are, in fact, a victim of a severe form of human trafficking, go to How does USCIS determine if I am a victim of a “severe form of human trafficking?